triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

 PASS: vLLM example
 ```

-You can inspect the contents of the `results.txt` for the response from the server. `--iterations`
+You can inspect the contents of the `results.txt` for the response from the server.
+The `--iterations`
 flag can be used with the client to increase the load on the server by looping through the list of
 provided prompts in [`prompts.txt`](prompts.txt).